 The Living City depends on a network of natural habitats to maintain biodiversity and a healthy environment for the benefit of all living things.
-Toronto and Region Conservation is working to identify and build this critical network of natural areas through its innovative Terrestrial Natural Heritage Program.
+Toronto and Region Conservation Authority (TRCA) is working to identify and build this critical network of natural areas through its innovative Terrestrial Natural Heritage Program.

 Based on an extensive inventory of our regions forests and wetlands, animals and plants, the program will provide information on the health of our region and monitor changes.
 It will show the linkages between terrestrial natural systems and aquatic habitats, water management, air quality, loss of species, recreation, safety and aesthetics.
 It will identify the ideal network of natural areas needed for a healthy functioning ecosystem and set priorities for protection and restoration.
 Most importantly, it will provide a science-based tool that will help inform planning and development decisions that protect important natural features and functions.